Small-JS/SmallJS/README.md

 Run the bash script: `./build.sh`.\

 This script:
-- First builds the Smalltalk `./Compiler`, TS to JS.
+- First builds the Smalltalk `./Compiler`, compiling TS to JS.
-- Builds all other ST projects after installing any NPM packages needed\
+- Then builds all other ST projects
-  and runs their unit tests if present.
+- Runs their unit tests if present.

 Note that browser type ST projects are only compiled, not run or tested.\
 Check if everything builds successfully before going to the next step.

 ## Browser project

-For a first impression of running SmallJS code in a browser, you can start the Browser test project, see:
+For a first impression of running SmallJS code in a browser, start the Browser test project, see:
 >[./Browser/Browser.md](./Browser/Browser.md)

 # Documentation